 This Setsubun–themed dish, part of the 10-course menu at Giro Giro – Kyoto, shows all the elements of the Setsubun Festival: the roasted beans, the holly leaf and the presence of sardines (in the countryside, sardine heads used to be burnt at the end of winter to scare away evil spirits).

-More places to visit in Tokyo
+When to visit Tokyo

-Getting under the skin of Tokyo requires a degree of enterprising as in such busy metropolis it is easy to feel overwhelmed by it all.
+Getting under the skin of Tokyo requires a degree of enterprising as in such a busy metropolis it is easy to feel overwhelmed by it all.

-Thank you Tokyo, can’t wait till I am back…
+Thank you, Tokyo, can’t wait till I am back…